 The Mackays Stores Group is privately owned and, with the exception of a small investment in renewable energy, is solely focused on the retailing of clothing, accessories and homeware.
-We trade from over 270 stores in the UK, have 15 overseas stores operated by franchise partners and a transactional website.
-Total annual turnover is £174 million (net of VAT).
-Our Head Office is in Inchinnan, near Glasgow Airport and we also have a Buying Office in Paddington, London.
-There are approximately 3,400 employees, all UK based.
+At September 2019 we trade from 267 stores in the UK, have 13 overseas stores operated by franchise partners and a transactional website.
+Total annual turnover is £168 million (net of VAT).
+Our Head Office is in Inchinnan, near Glasgow Airport, and we also have a Buying Office in Paddington, London.
+There are approximately 3,200 employees, all UK based.

 This statement can be considered under the following headings:

 Product and product component suppliers

 We are a member of the Ethical Trading Initiative and collaborate with other members to address issues, share information and work together to improve our supply chains.

-As a business we ensure that all our suppliers are aware of our strict ethical requirements and base code and we have a dedicated section in our terms and conditions, which have to be signed before business can commence.
+As a business we ensure that all our suppliers are aware of our strict ethical requirements and base code.
+We have a dedicated section in our terms and conditions, which have to be signed before business can commence.
 This outlines the company’s current stance on forced, bonded and child labour and has been developed in line with best practice in our business sector and International Labour Organisation guidelines.
 We have spent time during the year updating our terms and conditions to ensure that they continue to offer robust guidance to our supply chain partners as modern slavery is not a static concept.

-Currently we ensure that all first tier manufacturing sites are audited yearly, these audits cover right to work, freedom of association and forced labour.
-Supply chains are highly complex and dynamic so we have used tools to look at social and human rights / trafficking risks in our key supply countries and have since begun the process of mapping second tier sites such as mills and sub-contractors, in India and Bangladesh, and will continue to work with our suppliers so that they understand the importance of declaring 2nd tier sites and to give us more visibility going forward.
+Currently we ensure that all first tier manufacturing sites are audited annually.
+These audits cover right to work, freedom of association and forced labour.
+Supply chains are highly complex and dynamic so we have used tools to look at social and human rights / trafficking risks in our key supply countries and have a process of mapping second tier sites such as mills and sub-contractors, in India and Bangladesh, and will continue to work with our suppliers so that they understand the importance of declaring 2nd tier sites.